 The ability to exchange genetic material between two cells is essential for the evolution of life.
 There are some important differences in how a eucaryotic cell and a procaryotic cell accomplish this task.
-You have already seen the eucaryotic version in your fruit fly experiments.
 When cells undergo the process of meiosis, genetic material is exchanged between homologous chromosomes during the first meiotic division.
 This process, recombination, generates new gene combinations in the gametes not found in the diploid progenitor cell.
-Further diversity is achieved upon the union of two haploid gametes to form a zygote which receives half its genetic material from one parent and half from the other parent.
+Further diversity is achieved upon the union of two haploid gametes to form a zygote, which receives half its genetic material from one parent and half from the other parent.

 Unlike eucaryotic cells, procaryotic cells have a single circular chromosome that is not contained within a nucleus.
 Bacteria are haploid and "reproduce" by simple binary fission; one cell gives rise to two new cells.
 There are several different ways for genetic recombination to occur in bacteria: transformation, transduction, and conjugation.
-The process of transformation happens when a bacterial cell picks up a piece of DNA from its environment and incorporates it into its chromosome.
-(Also, transformation can occur if the DNA taken up is a plasmid that is able to replicate in the host bacterium.)
+The process of transformation happens when a bacterial cell picks up a piece of DNA from its environment.
 Transduction is the process by which a bacterial phage (virus) picks up a piece of DNA from one bacterial cell and injects it into another where it is incorporated into the chromosome.
 The third process, conjugation, occurs when one bacteria transfers DNA to another bacteria.
 It is this process that will be investigated here.